Written by Greg Ellifritz

 In order to be successful, you have to have knowledge.
 With the right medical knowledge, you can acquire, create, or improvise many of the supplies you may need.
 Fortunately in this digital age, there is a lot of knowledge freely available on the internet.
 The difficulty lies in sorting through all the crap and trying to discern good information from bad.

 The most widely-used health care manual for health workers, educators, and others involved in primary health care delivery and health promotion programs around the world.
-While you are visiting this site, make sure you also download “Where There is No Dentist”, “Where Women Have No Doctor” and “A Book For Midwives”.
-All are excellent resources as well.
-Print versions are also available HERE as well.
+While you are visiting this site, make sure you also download “Where There is No Dentist”, “Where Women Have No Doctor” and “A Book For Midwives.”
+You should also download the new advance chapters of the next edition of “Where there is no Doctor.”

 The “advanced” version of the basic TCCC protocols above.
 This is a self guided home study course that is academically equivalent to the class that many soldiers going into combat receive.